 Profile

-He holds a Bachelor's degree in Natural Resources Management, where his initial research focused on the influence of planting depth on nodulation in various multipurpose tree species (MPTs).
-He furthered his studies with a Master's degree investigating cocoa carbon sequestration and yield under varying shade regimes across diverse Ghanaian agroecological zones.
-This research was supported by the International Institute of Tropical Agriculture (IITA) Graduate Research Fellow Program.
-His doctoral work, conducted under the DANIDA Climate Smart Cocoa Agroforestry Project (CLIMCARG), examined alternative livelihood strategies as climate change adaptation mechanisms for cocoa farmers in Ghana.
+He holds a Bachelor’s degree in Natural Resources Management, where his foundational research examined the influence of planting depth on nodulation in multipurpose tree species (MPTs).
+Building on this foundation, his Master’s research assessed cocoa carbon sequestration potential and yield performance under varying shade regimes across Ghana’s diverse agroecological landscapes.
+This work was undertaken with support from the International Institute of Tropical Agriculture (IITA) under the prestigious Graduate Research Fellowship Program.
+His doctoral studies, conducted within the DANIDA-funded Climate Smart Cocoa Agroforestry Project (CLIMCARG), explored alternative livelihood pathways as climate adaptation mechanisms among cocoa-growing communities in Ghana.